 The major financing risks faced by us will be managed by our treasury function.
 For information about the effects of currency and interest rate fluctuations and how we manage currency and interest risk, see "Item 5.
 Operating and Financial Review and Prospects-5.B.
 Liquidity and Capital Resources."
 Please also see the information set forth under "Note 13.
-Derivative Financial Instruments" on pages F-40 to F-41 of our combined financial statements and related notes included elsewhere in this Form 20-F.
+Derivative Financial Instruments" on pages F-40 to F-41 of our combined financial statements and "Note 12.
+Derivative Financial Instruments" on pages F-72 to F-74 of our condensed combined financial statements and related notes included elsewhere in this Form 20-F.